jon-slva/michael-diamond-portfolio/README.md

 # Michael Diamond Portfolio

-This is a portfolio site for Fashion Illustrator Michael Diamond.
+This is a portfolio site for Ralph Lauren Fashion Illustrator Michael Diamond.

 Technologies used:
 - React